rodrigov97/weather-pokemon/README.md

 ## With ng serve

-Run the command `yarn` to install all project dependencies.
+Run the command `yarn install` to install all project dependencies.

 Once the installation is done run the command `ng serve` on the terminal to start the application.